 I am growing as a person and gaining more independence.

-As the Buddha said, "A jug fills drop by drop."
+So, as the Buddha said, "A jug fills drop by drop."

 working the Banana Gangnam Style at Walmart